This simple but delicious French take on the open-faced sandwich, or tartine, takes little time and effort but the rewards are so, so great.

-All over the French Riviera I saw variations on the idea of an open-faced sandwich, or tartine.
+All over the French Riviera, I saw different takes on the open-faced sandwich, or tartine.
 The size of the bread slices varied, as well as the toppings.
 With a glass of rosé, to me, this is the perfect light meal.

 - ½ large onion